-Find updated maps and boundaries: Unit boundaries change every year.
+Updated maps and boundaries:

+Unit boundaries change every year.
 Use the Utah Hunt Planner to find unit maps, boundaries and information on the hunts you want to apply for.
-Learn more at wildlife.utah.qov/huntplanner.
+Learn more at wildlife.utah.gov/huntplanner.

 Updated season dates: Season dates change every year.
-For details, see the tables that start on page 33.
+For details, see the tables that start on page 36.